richard-scryber/scryber.core/README.md

       //using Scryber.Components
       //using Scryber.Components.Mvc

-      public IActionResult HelloWorld(string title = "This is the title") {
+      public async IActionResult HelloWorld(string title = "This is the title") {
           using(var doc = Document.ParseDocument("[input template]"))
           {